Teething Puppy Or Land Shark?

-- Made in the USA.
+- VET RECOMMENDED: Veterinarians and trainers worldwide recommend the KONG Extreme.
+Made in the USA.
 Globally Sourced Materials.

 I prefer Buck Bone Organic brand, but there are others.
 I still have the antlers I bought when Sulley was a baby, almost three years ago.
 They can be pricey to purchase, but they last forever and are totally worth the money!

 🐶 NATURE'S GIFT FOR YOUR DOG - HAND CRAFTED Antler made into a perfect, eco-friendly, premium antler chew.
 Our Elk antlers are specially selected from grade A premium Wild Elk antler for a combination of weight, density and color.
 Each year wild Elk shed their antlers naturally, providing a perfect Eco- friendly, super-food dog chew.
 We then hand sort, inspect, cut and sand each individual piece to be placed in our resealable pouches.

 🐶 FRESH PICKED, RICH BROWN, 100% NATURAL ANTLER AS NATURE INTENDED.
 Feel good about giving your fur babies a naturally organic product that contains nothing other than antler

 🐶 OUR LARGE JUMBO CHEWS are good for dogs up to 120 lbs, they are 7-10" in length and delicious chew.
 Elk antler is full of protein, calcium, magnesium and other important minerals and vitamins that your pup needs.